Denne siden på norsk no

 • The client shall never expose tokens to the end user in any way.
 This means that web clients must implement the HelseID integration in a backend.

 • Any internal APIs that needs to consume external APIs secured by HelseID must follow this security profile.
-For instance this means that an internal API cannot be secured by a shared secret if that API allows access to a national API secured by HelseID.
+For instance this means that an internal API cannot be secured by a shared secret (client_secret) if that API allows access to a national API secured by HelseID.

 Requirements for machine-to-machine clients

-Requirements for clients that supports user logon
+Requirements for clients that supports the login of a user

 • These requirements expand upon the general requirements for all clients.